 Are you looking for a Bible for your mobile device?
 YouVersion is a great app that offers a lot of different translations, devotional guides, and an online community.
 Are you struggling to understand a verse, a specific word, or just want to do some additional study on a passage?
 Bible Hub is a great online tool.

-If you are new to reading the Bible, or struggle to make it a daily habit then take the 1 Minute Challenge.
+If you are new to reading the Bible, or struggle to make it a daily habit then take the 10 Minute Challenge.
 Commit to read the daily devotion and pray for 10 minute a day for the next year.
-That may not seem like much, but by the end of one year you will have read 365 verses and prayed over 6 hours!
+That may not seem like much, but by the end of one year you will have spent over 61 hours with God!

 Begin by giving God honor and praise for who he is and what he’s done.
 A great way to do this is by reading a Psalm, playing a worship song, or making a list of things you are grateful for.”

 - SURRENDER: “Thy kingdom come, they will be done, on earth as it is in heaven”